-The easiest way to access your medical record, order repeat medication and contact your doctor is to use the NHS App.
+The easiest way to access your medical record and order repeat medication is to use the NHS App.
 More information is available here.

 Access online services